haimbilia/BuyHub/readme.txt

     => 053861 - In Side bar only number of items displayed.
-    => 053883 - pickup slots are not getting listed on front end while placing order on selection of address => 053882 - getting error on product detail page under recommended products
+    => 053883 - pickup slots are not getting listed on front end while placing order on selection of address => 053882 - getting error on product detail page under recommended products => 053817 - on registration screen> logo is not displaying

 New Features:
     => Admin shipped products listing page